 - 4.0 Providers must ensure that children are placed in accordance with their individual needs, taking into account the closeness of the placement to the child's home and community, sibling's location, relative resource and the least restrictive setting.
 Providers must ensure that siblings who enter placement at or near the same time shall be placed together unless it is not in the best interest of the child.
 Providers should work collaboratively with DFCS in an effort to maintain sibling connections. - 4.1 Providers must only accept referrals for children with program designations for which they have been approved unless a waiver has been granted by OPM. - 4.2 Providers must have clear criteria for admissions and must evaluate each referral for service against those criteria.
 Providers must have a written intake process which includes the steps and processes used to evaluate the appropriateness of admissions and support the decision made. - 4.3 Providers will give DFCS notice of its decision to accept or reject referrals upon receipt of completed admissions packet as soon as possible, but no longer than two calendar days.
 Placement of children accepted for admission should occur as soon as possible or within a timeframe negotiated with the DFCS case manager. - 4.4 For children referred by Fulton or DeKalb County, these admission decisions must be made via written notice within 8 hours of the referral.
 For children admitted, they must be placed within 23 hours of the approved admission. - 4.5 Providers must admit all children accepted for emergency admission within 23 hours of the time the provider receives the referral information. - 4.6 Providers must ensure that CCI admissions or foster home placement matches include the following: - a.
 An assessment of the home environment to include; physical space, supervision practices, and all current household members (biological children, adoptive children, fictive kin, and adult relatives); - b.
-A safe environment for children which includes emotional, psychological, physical and environmental safety; and takes into consideration their age and any specific needs of the child. - 4.7 Providers must have and follow their admission protocol for children placed in CCIs or in foster homes.
-The admissions protocol must outline the provider's process for incorporating the child into the milieu or foster family and include an introduction to the program (orientation) and such things as family rules and operations. - 4.8 Providers must comply with the following placement conditions and requirements regarding each of the identified care settings:
+A safe environment for children which includes emotional, psychological, physical and environmental safety; and takes into consideration their age and any specific needs of the child.

+4.7 Providers must have and follow their admission protocol for children placed in CCIs or in foster homes.
+The admissions protocol must outline the provider's process for incorporating the child into the milieu or foster family and include an introduction to the program (orientation) and such things as family rules and operations.

+4.8 Providers must comply with the following placement conditions and requirements regarding each of the identified care settings:

-Foster Homes
+A. Foster Homes

-a.
+- 1. For ALL foster youth in the legal custody of Fulton and/or DeKalb county: - a.
 No child will be placed in a foster home if that placement will result in more than three (3) foster children in that home or, a total of six (6) children in the home, including the foster family's biological and/or adopted children, without the written approval of the Placement & Permanency Services Director or designee.
 Note: Capacity waivers are not required for sibling groups over 3 if they are the only placements in the home.

-b.
-No child will be in a placement that will result in more than two (2) children under the age of two (2) residing in a foster home including the children of the caregiver's family.
+Youth with specialty program designation will still require a capacity waiver.
+See 11.28 for details. - b.
+No child will be in a placement that will result in more than two (2) children under the age of two (2) residing in a foster home including the children of the caregiver's family. - 2.
+For foster youth in the legal custody of all other counties: - a.
+Please refer to Child Welfare Policy Manual 14.1 regarding Safety and Quality Standards (SQS).

-Group Care or CCI Settings
+B. Group Care or CCI Settings